The warm sun on your face, sweaty and exhausted in the best possible way after your high intensity interval training session.

 For instance, let’s just say you’re trying to lose fat, you’re about 45 lbs overweight right now and you’ve been in lockdown in your house all winter.

-Going out and trying to do sets 60 second sprints with 10 second rest times isn’t going to work out too well for you.
+Going out and trying to do high intensity interval training sets of 60 second sprints with 10 second rest times isn’t going to work out too well for you.

 The problem with that is: